Protecting your assets during divorce

 Keep in mind the value of a stock/bond may change during the time you are negotiating.
 Be mindful of the

-2. Close negotiations on all items you can.
+consequences of stock appreciation or decline. - Close negotiations on all items you can.
 Leave the door open to negotiate only if necessary…

 You don’t want ongoing conflict and legal fees, but do not shut the door in your own face.
 If your indigent ex